 - Google Wallet is an Android app that stores virtual versions of your credit cards for use at checkout when a PIN is used.

-- Ticketing: Tap a NFC device to purchase railroad, subway, airline, movie, concert and event tickets.
+- Ticketing: Tap an NFC device to purchase railroad, subway, airline, movie, concert, and event tickets.
 A PIN is required.

 - Boarding pass: A NFC device may act as a boarding pass, reducing check-in delays and staffing requirements.

 - Point of Sale: Tap a SmartPoster tag to see information, listen to an audio clip, watch a video, or see a movie trailer.

 - Coupons: Tapping an NFC tag on a retail display or SmartPoster may give a user coupons for products.